 When the area is in high demand, with very few available properties on the market, it can be the time to bump up your rent a few bucks.
 It doesn’t have to be an extreme hike as you still want to get renters in the door and you don’t want to be the landlord who is accused of price-gouging.
 But a few extra dollars each month can help cover maintenance, taxes, and some of the other costs homeowners face.
 If rent prices are on the rise, there is a good chance property values are too.
 This could mean a higher tax bill for you, so plan accordingly.

 Knowing What To Charge

-There are some great ways to help you determine how much to charge for Central New Jersey rent.
+There are some great ways to help you determine how much to charge for Newark rent.
 Many landlords utilize the 1% rule that states that the amount charged in rent each month should be 1% of the value of the home.
 For example, a home valued at $230,000 should rent for about $2,300 per month.
 If your house is more expensive, you’ll want to drop a bit below the 1% rule as rents will become too high for the average tenant.
 Next, take a look at what comparable properties are renting for in your neighborhood.
 You’ll want to find that sweet spot between making as much as possible, while still being able to attract high-quality tenants.
 You don’t want to outprice the market and find yourself stuck with a vacant property.

 A good rule of thumb is to raise the rent by 3-5% each year.
 But as with anything else, there always exceptions to this rule.
 A landlord might keep rental costs down in exchange for a longer lease period.
 Assured vacancy can sometimes be worth the decreased rent.
-You should also factor in things like the condition of the property, the location, the current market, etc. The important takeaway here is to never sell yourself short when it’s time to raise the rent in Central New Jersey.
+You should also factor in things like the condition of the property, the location, the current market, etc. The important takeaway here is to never sell yourself short when it’s time to raise the rent in Newark.
 Before deciding to raise the rent, be sure to check for any rent-control laws in your area.